Jarred Kelenic Player Props: Mariners vs. Rangers

 - TV Channel: BSSW

 Looking to place a prop bet on Jarred Kelenic?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Jarred Kelenic At The Plate

-- Among qualifying hitters in baseball, his batting average ranks 46th, his on-base percentage ranks 84th, and he is 23rd in the league in slugging.
+- Among the qualifying batters in MLB action, his batting average ranks 52nd, his on-base percentage ranks 84th, and he is 25th in the league in slugging.

-- Kelenic has reached base via a hit in 39 games this year (of 53 played), and had multiple hits in 12 of those games.

-- Kelenic has driven in a run in 21 games this season (39.6%), including four games with more than one RBI (7.5%).
+- Kelenic has an RBI in 21 of 54 games this year, with multiple RBI in four of them.
 He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.